Someone to help you

 After the assessment, we will identify and agree your needs with you and discuss the help and support available to meet them, according to the seriousness of your situation.

 If you don't qualify for a care package from Adult Social Care you could arrange to employ a care worker privately through a private home care agency, but remember to take care to choose one that is registered and inspected by the Care Quality Commission (CQC).
-Click on the link below to visit the CQC website for more information.

 How much does it cost?